jyates/cruise-control-wiki/REST-APIs.md

 ### Get optimization proposals
 The following GET request returns the optimization proposals generated based on the workload model of the given timestamp.
 The workload summary before and after the optimization will also be returned.

-    GET /kafkacruisecontrol/proposal?time=[TIMESTAMP]&verbose=[true/false]&ignore_proposal_cache=[true/false]
+    GET /kafkacruisecontrol/proposal?goals=[goal1,goal2...]&verbose=[true/false]&ignore_proposal_cache=[true/false]&withAvailableValidWindows=[true/false]&withAvailableValidPartitions=[true/false]

-When the time field is not provided, it is default to the wall clock time.
-If the number of workload snapshots before the given timestamp is not sufficient to generate a good load model, an exception will be returned.
+When no goal list is specified, all the pre-defined goals will be used.

+Kafka cruise control tries to precompute the optimization proposal in the background and caches the best proposal to serve when user queries.
+If users want to have a fresh proposal without reading it from the proposal cache, set the ignore_proposal_cache flag to true.
+The precomputing always uses available valid partitions to generate the proposals.

+By default the proposal will be returned from the cache where all the goals are used.
+Detail information about the reliability of the proposals will also be returned.
+If users wants to run a different set of goals, users can specify the goals argument with the goal names (simple class name).

 If verbose is turned on, Kafka Cruise Control will return all the generated proposals.
 Otherwise a summary of the proposal will be returned.

-Kafka cruise control tries to precompute the optimization proposal in the background and caches the best proposal when user queries.
-If users want to have a fresh proposal without reading it from the proposal cache, set the ignore_proposal_cache flag to true.
+Users can specify withAvailableValidWindows if they want to run the goals with available valid windows instead of available valid partitions.

 ### Bootstrap the load monitor (NOT RECOMMENDED)
 **(This is not recommended because it may cause the inaccurate partition traffic profiling due to missing metadata.
 Using the SampleStore is always the preferred way.)**